yoelmatveyev/Fireworld/README.md

 The rules are exactly the same as in Fireworld, except that the number of orthogonal neighbours and the number of diagonal neighbours are counted separately as **the total sum of values** of the surrounding live cells (either 1 or -1).
 "Negative" cells are born and survive according to the same rules as in Fireworld, except that the respective number of live neighbours must also be negative.

+As long as there only positive or negative cells around, the system behaves 100% identically.
+The list of possible posititions of possible "positive" and "negative" orthogonal and diagonal neighbours was generated and verified by a computer algorithm.
+"Negative" cells are encoded as State 3; Dead "negative" cells are encoded as State 4.

 The name of the rule is, of course, inspired by Lieutenant Data's positronic brain.